Less Than an Hour

-"Less Than an Hour (Theme from Rush Hour 3)" is a 2007 song by rapper Nas and singer Cee-Lo.
+"Less Than an Hour (Theme from Rush Hour 3)" is a 2007 song by rapper Nas and singer CeeLo Green.
 It was first heard in the final credits of the film Rush Hour 3 on August 10, before being released on iTunes in September.
 It is featured on Nas' Greatest Hits album.
 It is produced by Salaam Remi, who arranged the track's rhythm section.
 Lalo Schifrin also received a writing credit for arranging the song's orchestra.